 • M-E, September 2012 A reduced cost model in anthracite grey, which eliminated the frameline selector and USB port.

 The M (Typ 240) added more variants:

-• The M (Typ 262), december 2015.
+• The M (Typ 262), December 2015.
 Reduced cost model (the equivalent of the M-E).
-Eliminated video and introduced an aluminium top plate to reduce the weight.
+Eliminated video and introduced an aluminum top plate to reduce the weight.